CDCgov/prime-reportstream/prime-router/docs/playbooks/how-to-use-token-auth.md

 {"access_token":"<long string of jwt glop>","token_type":"bearer","expires_in":300,"expires_at_seconds":1625260982,"scope":"waters.default.report"}
 ```

+This token is only valid for 5 minutes.

-4. The SENDER (again, a server, not a human) uses that token to send a report:
+**STEP 3**  The SENDER (again, a server, not a human) uses that token to send a report:

 Grab just the `access_token` long strong of jwt glop you got back from step 3, and use it here for the bearer token:

 ```
 curl -H "authorization:bearer ???" -H "client:waters"  -H "content-type:text/csv" --data-binary "@./junk/waters.csv" "http://localhost:7071/api/report"
 ```